Raquel Meller: Early life and career

-Meller was twice booked to perform in the United States, but canceled both appearances.
+Meller was twice booked to perform in the United States but canceled both appearances.
 In 1926 she finally arrived under contract to theatrical producer E. Ray Goetz, who assured her appearance by requiring her to put up a bond of $100,000.
 Meller arrived via the SS Leviathan, on which she attempted to book a deluxe suite for her five Pekingese.
 She visited New York, Philadelphia, Chicago, Boston, Baltimore and Los Angeles.

 The sight and sound of Meller were captured for the Fox Movietone sound system, first demonstrated to the public at the Sam H. Harris Theatre in New York City on 21 January 1927.
 The clip, not quite synchronized, was shown by a movie projector equipped to play sound-on-film, and preceded the feature film What Price Glory? originally released by Fox in November 1926.

 On her 1926 visit to Los Angeles, Meller attracted the attention of Charlie Chaplin, who tried to secure her to costar with him.
 Though he was unsuccessful, Chaplin did incorporate the melody of the song "La Violetera" as a major theme in his 1931 film City Lights.

 In 1932 Meller shot a second version of Violettes impériales for the talkies, and in 1936 began shooting Lola Triana, whose production was interrupted by the Spanish Civil War.
 In the 1930s Meller lived in France.
 She was friends with Maurice Chevalier and Sarah Bernhardt, who described Meller as the "greatest actress in Europe—after myself."

 In 1937 Meller traveled to Argentina where she remained until 1939.
 After the Civil War she moved to Barcelona and again achieved popularity with the play of José Padilla's Violetera, and there remarried to French businessman Edmond Saiac.

 Later years

 Meller faded from public view after the late 1930s.
-Her legend was rekindled with the films The Last Torch Song (1957) and The Violet Seller (1958) starring Sara Montiel, who sang songs popularized by Meller.
+Her legend was rekindled with the films The Last Torch Song (1957) and The Violet Seller (1958), which starred Sara Montiel singing songs popularized by Meller.

-Other notable "Queens of cuplé" were La Chelito and La Fornarina.
+Other notable "Queens of Cuplé" were La Chelito and La Fornarina.

-Death
+Death and legacy

-In 1962, Meller suffered a heart attack and died a month later on 26 July after falling into a coma, aged 74.
+In 1962, Meller suffered a heart attack.
+She died a month later on 26 July after falling into a coma, aged 74.
 Her funeral procession in Barcelona the following day numbered 100,000 people.
 She is interred in the Montjuïc Cemetery in Barcelona.

-Legacy

 Meller's hometown of Tarazona houses a permanent museum exhibition for Meller in the Fine Arts Theater of the town hall.